scalexlabs/dummy/README.md

 3. At the end of the desired Staging, choose Stage

-4. For Enter stage name, enter <Desired-Test-Stage-Name>
+4. For Enter stage name, enter *desired-Test-Stage-Name*

 5. Choose Action

 6. For Action category, select Test

-7. For Action name provide desired-Test-action-name
+7. For Action name provide *desired-Test-action-name*

 8. Select the Test provider as AWS CodeBuild

-9. Create a new CodeBuild Project with project name as desired-project-name
+9. Create a new CodeBuild Project with project name as *desired-project-name*

 10. Configure the same environment as done earlier for build/deployment stage